 He gave his family's ceremonial sword to the city and, after his death, some of his ashes were spread at the bomb crater.

-5. Almost ten thousand fire balloons are floated across the Pacific
+5. Americans attacked at home after almost ten thousand fire balloons are floated across the Pacific

 This was the first intercontinental weapon in military history — the fūsen bakudan, or fire balloon.
 Japan produced 9,300 of them.
 (Youtube Screenshot)